taserflanger/pool-control/README.md

 A simple interface for monitoring and controlling a pool from a Web-App.

-Designed for Raspberry-Pi combined with the module [MCP23017](https://www.microchip.com/wwwproducts/en/MCP23017)
+Designed for Raspberry-Pi combined with the module [MCP23017](https://www.microchip.com/wwwproducts/en/MCP23017) and any MODBUS RTU RS485 module.

 ## Features

 1. Monitoring: any data stream setup to the Raspberry.
-Status: in developpement
+Status: in developpement MCP: not done; Modbus: almost
 2. Controlling: status: can write to any output of the MCP23017 module (e.g. spots).
 Washing Cycle scheduling: done.
-Massage: in developpement
+Massage: in developpement; Modbus: in developpement.

 ## install